shyguy1412/bb-external-editor/README.md

 1. press connect

 Now any changes made to scripts inside the server folders will automatically be uploaded to Bitburner.
-To upload new scripts steps 5-7 will have to be repeated after their creation.
-(I plan on improving that)

 For more in-depth details have a look at the [plugin](https://github.com/NilsRamstoeck/esbuild-bitburner-plugin) powering this template!